 With the passage of the 2013 Firearms Safety Act, effective October 1, 2013, the training requirements for all Maryland Wear and Carry permit holders has changed.
-Please ensure that before you submit either an original application or renew your Wear and Carry permit that you first successfully complete the required training.
+Please ensure that before you submit an original, renewal, or subsequent application that you first successfully complete the required training.

 Wear and Carry Permit training is 16 hours of instruction for an original application and 8 hours of instruction for a renewal application.
 The approved training is offered by a Qualified Handgun Instructor and will include instruction on state firearm law, home firearm safety, handgun mechanisms and operation, and a component that requires the applicant to demonstrate gun safety and proficiency with a minimum score of 70% accuracy.